When the Robots Came for the Coders

 The message is clear: stop treating enterprise software like your personal art project.
 We're here to ship features, not craft code cathedrals.

-loops.
+As all analogies do, the woodworking metaphor falls apart quickly.
+Nobody's paying a premium for hand-typed forEach loops.
 The master carpenter makes one table at a time; I can now generate entire systems before lunch.
 You can't refactor a chair (I don't think).
 Code is infinitely malleable, which makes the initial "craftsmanship" less important than we initially thought it was.

 Kids These Days

-There's this throwaway line in the Fly.io piece that stopped me cold:
+There is a throwaway line in the Fly.io piece that stopped me cold:

 "Kids today use asynchronous agents—wake up, assign 13 tasks, return to 13 PRs."

 The Nilenso folks say slow down, make small commits, and maintain standards.
 And of course they're right.
 However, something is intoxicating about the sheer velocity of "vibe coding".
 Like the difference between carefully composing an email and just firing off texts.
-Different kinds of communication for other needs.
+Different kinds of communication...

-The Thing Nobody Wants to Say
+The Thing Nobody Will Say

 Both articles dance around the idea that being good at writing code and typing out elegant solutions is becoming less valuable.
 I spent years honing my skills in this area.
 And now?
-Now I watch an AI do it faster, often better, definitely without the ego.
+Now I watch an AI do it faster, often better, and definitely without the ego.

 Mental Models and Mediocre Code